Elhalis/calculator/README.md

 Flutter UI for a Calculator
-A Flutter UI design implementation for a Fruit Store App inspired by Zhubajie's desgin on Dribble.
+A Flutter UI design implementation for a Calculator.

 Star this repo if you like what you see.